hanapedia/hexagon/README.md

 Using this feature, any stateless services can simulate various types of resources intensive tasks.

-### Dynamic update simulation [WIP]
-the-bench [helm chart]() will come with Custom Resource Definition and custome Kubernetes Controller for the Custom Resource.
-The Custom resource will represent each microservice in the benchmark application.
-Controller manages the dynamic and scheduled udpates for the custom resource to simulate application updates.

 ### Deployment manifest generation
-Using the [cli](./tbctl/) the-bench can generate kubernetes manifests files from the configuration of each service.
+Using the [cli](./cmd/tbctl/) the-bench can generate kubernetes manifests files from the configuration of each service.
 The generated manifests include resources such as:
 - Deployment
 - Service